Blog > Amazon > Amazon Fulfilled By Merchant 101: Everything You Ever Wanted to Know

 Once packing is done, your chosen delivery service or 3PL will deliver orders to your buyers’ doorsteps.
 If any customer service issues arise afterward, you must process them, including requests for returns or refunds.

-Amazon Fulfilled By Merchant implementation
+Amazon Fulfilled By Merchant Implementation

 Implementing your FBM strategy can be difficult, but creativity and pre-planning step in to smooth the path forward.